photo-cli/photo-cli/README.md

 | Continue (default) | 0 (default) | Ignores missing reverse geocode data and continues processing.  |
 | PreventProcess     | 1           | Stops the process if any photo is missing reverse geocode data. |

-#### ( -w, --expected-day-range ) [optional]
+#### Expected Day Range ( -w, --expected-day-range ) [optional]

 Used in: `archive`, `copy` verbs.

-Provide a maximum expected day difference as number for your photos to prevent processing if it's exceeding the range.
+Provide a maximum expected day difference as a number for your photos to prevent processing if it's exceeding the range.

 #### Big Data Cloud API Key ( -b, --bigdatacloud-key ) [optional]